 Roaming and the CURRENT SmartCharge platform

 At CURRENT, we make the distinction between internal and external roaming.
-Internal roaming comes as standard for all our clients.
+Internal roaming comes as a standard for all our clients.
 This means that in areas where operators don’t have coverage, but another provider using our platform does, they can offer those chargers to customers without any extra costs.

 For external roaming, we’ve integrated several different roaming protocols.
 This means locations can offer their charging services to someone using the Audi or Porsche charging apps, for example.
 We are providing the technology layer to enable charge point operators to offer their chargers to these service providers.
 It’s then down to our clients to set up the commercial agreement themselves while we handle the technical aspects.